Here’s the secret to writing a great whiteboard video title:

 Advertising has a history going back 100-plus years.
 Direct response marketing had been a thing for most of that period.
 Some of the best marketing minds crafted some of the world’s “stickiest” sales messages in that time.

-And yet here we all sit, trying to come up with clever headlines for our whiteboard animation videos.
+And yet here we all sit, trying to come up with clever headlines for our whiteboard and cartoon animation videos.
 Why?

-In about 5 seconds flat, anyone can find a treasure trove of proven formulas for writing kick-butt headlines for anything, including whiteboard animation video.
+In about 5 seconds flat, anyone can find a treasure trove of proven formulas for writing kick-butt headlines for anything, including whiteboard and cartoon animation video.
 So you should!

 How to apply this hack: